Pushing an Image

 In the preceding command:

-• -t indicates to label the image, that is, to name the image.
+- -t is used to tag the image with a name.
 In this example, the image name is 2048.

-• . indicates the context path.
-All contents in this path are packed and sent to the container engine to build an image.
+- . indicates the context directory.
+All the files in this directory will be packed and sent to the container engine to help build an image.

-5. Run the following command to view the 2048 image that has been successfully built.
+- Run the following command to check the 2048 image you built.
 The image tag is latest by default.

 docker images

-You can also see a nginx image, which is pulled from the image repository and used as the base image of the 2048 image.
+You can also see an image named nginx, which is pulled from the image repository and used as the base image of the 2048 image.

-After the image is successfully built, you can run the docker run command to run the container image.
+After an image is built, you can run docker run to use it.

 docker run -p 8080:80 2048

-The docker run command starts a container.
-In the preceding command, -p indicates that port 8080 of the VM is mapped to port 80 of the container.
-You can visit http://EIP of the ECS:8080 to access the container.
+docker run starts a container.
+In the preceding command, -p indicates that port 8080 of the ECS is mapped to port 80 of the container.
+You can visit http://<EIP-of-the-ECS>:8080 to access the container.
 The 2048 application page will be displayed.

 Step 3: Create an Organization